 Wondering how to cook muesli, what muesli’s nutritional information is, or how muesli differs from other breakfast staples?
 Here are all your homemade muesli questions answered:

-Yes, muesli contains raw rolled oats.
+Yes, muesli contains raw rolled oats, one of the most popular oats for breakfast amongst all kinds of oats available for consumption.
 Depending on your recipe, you can make muesli using quick-cooking oats or old-fashioned rolled oats.

 Though the two share many ingredients, muesli and granola are different.
 Traditional muesli is a dry mix of uncooked ingredients.
 By contrast, granola is baked using a binder of oil or egg whites and often contains a sweetener, such as maple syrup, honey, or brown sugar.